ESG reporting: Everything you need to know in 2024

 The company needs to determine how often it will report its ESG performance.
 This could be annually, quarterly or even monthly, depending on the company's needs and stakeholder expectations.

-The report with ESG key figures should be accessible to both internal and external stakeholders.
-This can be done through the company's website, annual reports or dedicated ESG reports.
+The ESG report should be accessible to both internal and external stakeholders.
+This can be done through the company website, annual reports or dedicated ESG reports.

 The company should actively communicate its ESG performance and progress to stakeholders.
 This can include investors, employees, customers and local communities.
-It is also important to incorporate stakeholder feedback and use it to improve the company's ESG initiatives.
+It's also important to incorporate stakeholder feedback and use it to improve the company's ESG initiatives.

 By following these steps and prioritizing ESG principles, companies can not only improve their sustainability and accountability, but also create value for society and the environment as a whole.
 Implementing ESG is an investment in a more sustainable future and a stronger, more viable business.